ARTEAGA1811/ARTEAGA1811/README.md

 ```
 ![](https://komarev.com/ghpvc/?username=ARTEAGA1811&color=green)
 ## 💻 About Me
-- 💡I like to explore and learn new technologies, currently I've been studying and learning about Web development.
+- 🧑‍💻Throughout my professional training I have learned to apply methodologies, standards and to use various appropriate tools to create software solutions.
 - 🏫 I'm currently studying software engineering at Escuela Politécnica Nacional.
 - 💬 Ask me about anything related to technology, if I don't know about it, we can search it and learn something new. 😌
-- 🌱 Now I'm learning Design Patterns.
+- 🌱 Now I'm learning Design Patterns and Express Framework.
 - ⚡ Fun fact: Coding is better with music. 🎧🎸

 <br>